 Getting your first job in software development seems like a tall task, but it can often be really straightforward.
 First – get a computer science degree at a top program.
 Next – work through a couple internships.
 Finally – interview at all the big tech companies.
 Follow those three steps and you’re almost guaranteed to find a job.
 But that’s not how I did it.

 You don’t need a CS degree or any degree at all to get a job.
 There is neither a minimum nor maximum age to become an iOS developer.
 You don’t need tons of years of experience before your first job.
-Instead, you just need to focus your time on showing potential employers that you’re worth betting on.
+Instead, you just need to focus on showing employers that you have the potential to solve their business problems.

 I did not study computer science in college, and when I graduated in 2013 I never landed an interview with a big tech company.
 In spite of that, I did end up finding a job as an iOS developer, and I’ve had no problem finding rewarding work ever since.